Appropriately/markdown-reader/markdown/notes/symantec/vip.md

 #### Overview

-The Symantec Validation and ID Protection (VIP) Service is a multifactor authentication (MFA) product that uses biometrics and smartphones to supplement standard username/password logins on a variety of servers and services.
-It is a cloud-based service for preventing unauthorised access to sensetive networks and cloud based services.
+The Symantec Validation and ID Protection (VIP) Service is a multi-factor authentication (MFA) product that uses biometrics and smartphones to supplement standard username/password logins on a variety of servers and services.
+It is a cloud-based service for preventing unauthorized access to sensitive networks and cloud based services.

 #### Symantec VIP Service